Asian-crowd Clubs and Events in Sydney

 - Perfect Nights @ Pontoon Bar (Syndicate, et al.) (RIP August 2013)

 This was the biggest hotspot on Friday, and now it is the biggest surprise closure of the year.
-Rumours suggest the slow decline of RnB as a factor.
+Rumours suggest the slow decline of RnB and internal conflict as a factor.
 Huge gap to be filled.
 The location has been replaced by Bamboo (by rival promotion company Urban Agent) since.
 The promoters have downscaled their replacement event ‘Flow Fridays’ to The Den @ Ivy Bar.
 This is not the Flow Fridays as of 3 years ago at Equilibrium.